Home BelgiumYour Lengthy Sightseeing Guide to Leuven, Belgium

 Disclosure: This post (probably) contains affiliate links.
 If you click on one, I may make a small commission.
 Of course, this will come at no extra cost to you and helps keep this site running.

 How the city of Leuven isn’t a bigger deal in Belgium is beyond me!
 This small city in the region of Flanders is simply full to the brim with stellar attractions.
 I honestly think it stands toe-to-toe with Belgium’s better-known destinations like Bruges and Ghent.
-Visiting Leuven, you’ll find it offers a distinctive UNESCO site, one of the most remarkable libraries I’ve visited and a hearty beer culture to boot.
+Visiting Leuven, you’ll find it offers a distinctive UNESCO site, one of the most remarkable libraries I’ve visited, and a hearty beer culture to boot.
 What more could you possibly need?

 Part of what puzzles me is that the city lies just outside the national capital of Brussels.
 As such, it’s super easy to visit Leuven as a day trip from there.
 I was coming from farther away in Ghent and found it remarkably simple, much like most trips around Flanders.
 The only feasible answer then is that people simply haven’t heard of the city yet.
 So to remedy that, here’s everything you should know and all the things to do in Leuven, Belgium.

-The City of Leuven
+The city of Leuven

 Grote Markt Leuven

 Before we get to the sightseeing in Leuven, first a little on the city itself.
 Leuven is the capital of the Flemish Brabant province near the centre of Belgium.
-As I said before, the city is super close to Brussel, sitting just 20 kilometres from the nation’s capital.
+As I said before, the city is super close to Brussels, sitting just 20 kilometres from the nation’s capital.

 History of the University Library